 Compare the best stock brokers & trading platforms

-Where can I find the best stock trading platforms?
+What are the best stock trading platforms?

 What is a stock broker?

-How do online brokers work?
+How do stock brokers work?

 Design and ease of use